reywilliams/blog/content/posts/fav-tools-2025.md

 ---
-title: “My Favorite Tools (2025)”
+title: "My Favorite Tools (2025)"
 date: "2025-12-30T18:28:22-08:00"
-tags: [“tooling”, “lists”]
+tags: ["tooling", "lists"]
-author: “Rey Williams”
+author: "Rey Williams"
-description: “A quick rundown of tools I enjoyed using in 2025.”
+description: "A quick rundown of tools I enjoyed using in 2025."
-summary: “A quick rundown of tools I enjoyed using in 2025.”
+summary: "A quick rundown of tools I enjoyed using in 2025."
 ---

 With 2025 wrapping up, I thought it would be fun to reflect on the tools I’ve enjoyed using this year.
 As a dev, these tools are a part of my daily workflows and make me _[some x %]_ better.